-The Council released the final [name of guidelines] on [Date] (Exhibit F) (Guidelines).
-In accordance with the Guidelines, Grantee applied and was awarded a grant to fund the project described in the application.
-[Insert description of project].
-The project is subject to any conditions contained within the Award Letter (Exhibit E).
+The Department released the final [name of guidelines] on [Date] (Guidelines).
+In accordance with the Guidelines, Grantee applied and the Department awarded a grant to fund the project described in the application, subject to any conditions contained within the Award Letter (Exhibit E).
 This will be referred to as the "Project" throughout this Agreement.